ThorOnTheRocks/booking-holidays/README.md

-# Booking Application
+# Newsletter Application

-Booking Application is a full-stack MERN (MongoDB, Express.js, React, Node.js) application designed to manage bookings for various services.
+Newsletter Application is a full-stack MERN (MongoDB, Express.js, React, Node.js) application designed to manage bookings for various services.
 This application allows users to register, login, and manage their bookings efficiently.

 ## Features

 - User authentication (register/login) with JWT.
 - Secure password handling with bcrypt.
-- Create, read, update, and delete (CRUD) operations for bookings.
+- Create, read, update, and delete (CRUD) operations for subscriptions.
 - Responsive frontend design with React.

 ## Installation